Strategies for Coping with Elevator Service Shortages: Solutions for Building Owners, Hospitals, Retailers, and Hotels

 As an organization with elevators, one of the most critical operational concerns of your building is ensuring the consistent functioning of your elevators.
 However, with the growing shortage of skilled elevator technicians and the prevalence of callback or break-fix maintenance services, many property owners, hospitals, retailers, and hotel operators are facing significant challenges.
-Instead of receiving proactive, scheduled maintenance, many are left with reactive services, often resulting in costly downtime and frustration not to mention overtime charges.
+Many organizations neglect proactive, scheduled maintenance and instead rely on reactive services, leading to costly downtime, frustration, and overtime charges.

 The Elevator Technician Shortage: What’s Happening?